 Scotland Food and Drink

-Porridge: A traditional Scottish breakfast made from locally grown oats and either milk or water.
+• Porridge: A traditional Scottish breakfast made from locally grown oats and either milk or water.

-Cullen skink: A thick soup of smoked haddock.
+• Cullen skink: A creamy soup of smoked haddock or smoked salmon.

-Arbroath smokies: Smoked haddock.
+• Arbroath smokies: Smoked haddock or salmon.

-18. If you appear to be under the age of 25 and are buying alcohol, you could be asked for ID.
+18. If you appear to be under the age of 25 and are buying alcohol, you could be asked for an ID.